“She’ll outlive, and outlaugh us all, you’ll see.”

-May 16, 1943: According to this blurb, which was printed in several newspapers during this time, Judy’s sister Jimmie working at MGM as a script girl.
+May 16, 1943: According to this blurb, which was printed in several newspapers during this time, Judy’s sister Jimmie worked at MGM as a script girl.
 Contrary to the urban legend that Jimmie was a dancer in some of Judy’s early 1940s films, neither of Judy’s two sisters ever appeared on screen in any of her films or any other MGM films.
-Unfortunately, the misinformation has been added to some IMDb pages but we know that the information is not true.
+Unfortunately, the misinformation has been added to some IMDb pages but we know that information is not true.
 However, Jimmie did work at the studio behind the scenes as described in this newspaper blurb.

 May 16, 1945: MGM trade ad for The Clock.

 May 16, 1945: Filming on The Harvey Girls continued with scenes shot on the “Interior R.R.
 Coach” set.
 Time called: 10:00 a.m.; Judy arrived at 10:20 a.m.; dismissed: 5:45 p.m.

 May 16, 1946: Judy was still on maternity leave after giving birth to daughter Liza Minnelli on March 12, 1946, when MGM sent out the first portraits of Judy, Vincente Minnelli, and little Liza, jokingly noting that Judy while Judy was a big star at the MGM studios, she was now “playing second fiddle” at home.